Code-Institute-Submissions/MS1-8MegStick/README.md

 To ensure the experience is focussed on the releases this will be a multi-page website consisting of 4 pages.

-1. releases
+1. Releases
-2. artists
+2. Artists
-3. about the label
+3. About
-4. contact
+4. Get in Touch

 There is a horizontal navigation bar at the top of each page facilitating access to other pages on the site.
 This navigation element will collapse on a mobile device.